Cross Validation for Penalized Quantile Regression with a Case-Weight Adjusted Solution Path: Case Influence Assessment in Quantile Regression

 for each $\omega \in [0,1]$, where $\hat{f}_\omega^{i^\star }$ is the fitted model when case $i^\star $ has weight $\omega$ and the remaining cases have weight 1.
 When $\omega = 0$, $\hat{f}_0^*$ coincides with $\hat{f}^{[-i^\star ]}$ and thus $D_{i^\star }(0) = D_{i^\star }$.
 With this generalized distance, we could examine more complex modes of case influence that may not be easily detected by Cook's distance $D_{i^\star }$.
 Figure \ref{fig: cook1986} provides an example of case-influence graphs where two cases A and B have the same Cook's distance but obviously different influence on the model fit depending on $\omega$.
 Two cases A and B can be treated the same if merely assessed by $D_{i^\star }$, but since $D_A(\omega) \ge D_B(\omega)$ at each $\omega \in [0,1]$, case A should be treated as more influential than case B.

-Case influence graphs provide comprehensive information on local influence of cases in general, and they can be used to assess the differences in robustness of modeling procedures.
-But generation of such graphs is computationally more expensive than Cook's distance.
+Case-influence graphs provide comprehensive information on local influence of cases in general, and they can be used to assess the differences in robustness of modeling procedures.
+However, generation of such graphs is computationally more expensive than Cook's distance.
 To circumvent the computational issue, \cite{cook1986localassess} suggested to focus on the local influence around $\omega = 1$ through the curvature of the graph.
 As evident in \eqref{eq:general_cookdist}, once $\hat{f}_\omega^{i^\star }$ is obtained, the generalized Cook's distance $D_{i^\star }(\omega)$ is readily available.
-Thus, using path-following algorithms that generate case-weight adjusted solutions, we can easily construct case influence graphs without additional computational cost.
+Thus, using path-following algorithms that generate case-weight adjusted solutions, we can easily construct case-influence graphs without additional computational cost.

-Leveraging our solution path algorithm for quantile regression with adjusted case weight, we specifically study the characteristics of case-influence graphs for various quantiles.
-In addition, we include case influence graphs of ridge regression for comparison of mean regression and quantile regression as a robust counterpart in terms of case influences.
-For ridge regression with penalty parameter $\lambda$ and case weight $\omega$ for case $i^\star \in \{1,\cdots, n\}$, we solve the following problem:
+Leveraging our solution path algorithm for quantile regression with adjusted case-weight, we specifically study the characteristics of case-influence graphs for various quantiles.
+In addition, we include case-influence graphs of ridge regression for comparison of mean regression and quantile regression as a robust counterpart in terms of case influences.
+For ridge regression with penalty parameter $\lambda$ and case-weight $\omega$ for case $i^\star \in \{1,\cdots, n\}$, we solve the following problem:

 With squared error loss, the case-weight adjusted fit $\hat{f}^{i^\star }_\omega$ can be computed in closed form and, thus, obtaining $D_{i^\star }(\omega)$ is straightforward for ridge regression.
 For quantile regression with the check loss, however, $\hat{f}^{i^\star }_\omega$ cannot be obtained as easily, but our proposed solution path algorithm readily offers the path for $D_{i^\star }(\omega)$ as $\omega$ decreases from 1 to 0.